 - My brother did the music.

 - Some weeks before release the game started catching attention and I got a ton of feedback.
 I sprinted to add more content in the 2 weeks before launch.
-This significantly improved the game (in my opinion) but added some bugs that got into the launch version…
+This significantly improved the game but added some bugs that got into the launch version…

-- I’m very happy with the end result in terms of playability even if it cannot compete with titans of the genre like Slay the Spire.
+- I’m very happy with the end result in terms of playability even if it cannot compete with titans of the genre like Slay the Spire in terms of content quantity (TOK it’s cheaper though).

 Marketing